Quantum lattice dynamics and their importance in ternary superhydride clathrates: Discussion

 In this work, we study the effects of quantum lattice dynamics within the \SSCHA\ framework on the structure and the dynamical stability of the \fmm\ phase of \BSH.
 The \SSCHA\ structure relaxation suggests a 2\% elongation of the H-H and H-Si bonds for the studied pressure range of 10 to \SI{30}{GPa} ($\sim\SI{30}{\milli\angstrom}$).

 In the phonon dispersions, we find an overall softening of the high optical modes, as well as a dynamic lattice instability characterized by imaginary \SSCHA\ phonon frequencies in the $T_{2g}$ mode at $\Gamma$ below \SI{20}{GPa}, setting the estimate for the critical dynamical pressure to $\tilde{p}_\text{dyn}\approx\SI{20}{GPa}$.
-We have further demonstrated the importance of QI effects over anharmonicity and ph-ph interactions, and found that the change in structure, and consequently in pressure, can already be understood by considering harmonic ZPE corrections to the total electronic energy of the system alone (which can be obtained much faster and easier than performing a full \SSCHA\ calculation).
+We have further demonstrated the importance of QI effects over anharmonicity and ph-ph interactions, and found that the change in structure, and consequently in pressure, can already be understood by considering harmonic ZPE corrections to the total electronic energy of the system alone (which can be obtained much faster than performing a full \SSCHA\ calculation, cf. Supplementary Note~4).
+We want to stress at this point that while the total energy ground-state can be obtained already within the harmonic theory, quantum ionic effects and anharmonicity have to be taken into account to accurately determine the corresponding dynamical critical pressure.